Tuesday, December 23, 2008

 -their: a form of the possessive case of 'they' used as an attributive adjective, before a noun: their home

-• There's a whole list of others that I see mixed up almost as frequently.
+-they're: a contraction of "they are" - There's a whole list of others that I see mixed up almost as frequently.

 -It's and its